vegaprotocol/specs/specs/0007-non-core-positions-api.md

 1. If there is some closed volume:

-	1. Calculate the entry VWAP of the volume being closed, using the fifo methology and remove that amount of volume from the first entry/ies in the fifo queue.
+	1. Calculate the entry VWAP of the volume being closed, using the fifo methodology and remove that amount of volume from the first entry/ies in the fifo queue.

 	1. Update the closed position:
 		1. Update the fifo average entry price to add the newly closed volume at the fifo entry VWAP calculated above.